silverjam/yobot/README.md

 # yobot
-Note: This was forked by me (@stuartnelson3) for the purpose of updating and releasing this on crates.io.
-All credit goes to the original creator.
+__Note__: This was forked by me (@stuartnelson3) for the purpose of updating and releasing this on crates.io.
+All credit goes to the original creator, Martin Conte Mac Donell <martin@lyft.com>.

-Slack bot that can be extended with listeners.

 Yobot is an extensible slack bot.
-You can add listeners that define a regex in order to handle real time events on a slack channel.
+You can add listener that define a regex in order to handle real time events on a slack channel.

-Settting `SLACK_BOT_TOKEN` env variable and running `cargo run` will get you a bot, just invite the bot to the channels you want on slack and start the fun.
+You need to create a bot, then supply its api token and name when starting `Yobot`.
+Check out the examples in `examples/`

 ## Listeners